Kartik-Katkar/Unique-Ticket-Generator/README.md

-# Project Name: Online Unique Ticket Generator and Printing System
+# Project Name: Online Unique Ticket Generator and Printing System with User Authentication and Chatbot Support

 Description:
-The Online Unique Ticket Generator and Printing System is a web-based application developed using PHP and MySQL.
-This project offers a convenient and efficient solution for generating unique ticket numbers and allows users to print the tickets directly from an online platform.
-With its user-friendly interface and robust functionality, this project is ideal for organizations and businesses that require an online ticketing system.
+The Online Unique Ticket Generator and Printing System is a comprehensive web-based application developed using PHP, MySQL, and incorporating user authentication and chatbot support.
+This project offers a convenient and efficient solution for generating unique ticket numbers, managing user access securely, and providing customer support through a chatbot interface.
+With its user-friendly interface and robust functionality, this project is ideal for organizations and businesses that require an integrated online ticketing system with enhanced user authentication and support features.

 # Images